-The CCP sees itself as rejuvenating “the Chinese nation” and restoring China’s former glory: it is not just building any kind of civilization – it is building a unique, ecological kind of civilization.
+The CCP sees itself as rejuvenating “the Chinese nation” and restoring China’s former glory: it is not just building any kind of civilisation – it is building a unique, ecological kind of civilisation.

 Judith Shapiro: In some ways, that’s been part of the governance system of the Chinese Communist Party (CCP) from the beginning: the idea that the CCP represents the people and knows better than the people at the same time.

-How does this eco-modernism interact with the notion of ecological civilization?
+How does this eco-modernism interact with the notion of ecological civilisation?

-China is also saying that before the Opium Wars in the mid-19th century it was at top of the world’s civilizations, but that since then, there has been a century of humiliation for China.
-The CCP sees itself as rejuvenating “the Chinese nation” and restoring China’s former glory: it is not just building any kind of civilization – it is building a unique, ecological kind of civilization.
+China is also saying that before the Opium Wars in the mid-19th century it was at top of the world’s civilisations, but that since then, there has been a century of humiliation for China.
+The CCP sees itself as rejuvenating “the Chinese nation” and restoring China’s former glory: it is not just building any kind of civilisation – it is building a unique, ecological kind of civilisation.
 That, in a way, becomes the CCP’s branding of what it is doing in China.
-It’s important to recognise the centrality of ecological civilization to how the Chinese state is thinking about itself.
+It’s important to recognise the centrality of ecological civilisation to how the Chinese state is thinking about itself.
 Moving forward, environmental protection will continue to feature very prominently in Chinese state policies.